Homology and K-theory of dynamical systems III. Beyond stably disconnected Smale spaces: Smale space with totally disconnected unstable sets

-Moreover, as in the proof of Theorem \ref{thm:compar-homologies}, $G \ltimes A$ is an AF groupoid.
-By Proposition \ref{prop:af-grpd-triv-homol} we have $E^2_{p q} = 0$ for $p > 0$ for the above spectral sequence, hence it collapses at the $E^2$-sheet.
+Moreover, as in the proof of Theorem~\ref{thm:compar-homologies}, $G \ltimes A$ is an AF groupoid.
+By Proposition~\ref{prop:af-grpd-triv-homol} we have $E^2_{p q} = 0$ for $p > 0$ for the above spectral sequence, hence it collapses at the $E^2$-sheet.
 We are left with establishing the identification of $H_0(G \ltimes A, K_q(C_0(B)))$ with either $H_0(G, F^{p,a})$ or $0$ depending on the parity of $q$.
+We will achieve this by comparing the corresponding $G$-modules up to replacing the transversal, namely $K_q(C_0(B))$ and $\Gamma_c(T'', F^{p, a})$ for some $T'' \subset X$, as the $0$-th homology groups are groups of their coinvariants.

-By Morita invariance of groupoid homology, we may replace the transversal $T^p \subset \Sigma_p$ by another $S_{p+1}$-invariant transversal.
+By Morita invariance of groupoid homology, we may replace the transversal $T_p \subset \Sigma_p$ by another $S_{p+1}$-invariant transversal.
 For each $z \in \cG_p^0 \subset (\cG^0)^{p+1}$, let $A_z$ be the space of one-sided infinite paths representing a local stable set in $\Sigma_p$.
 As a new transversal, take one that can be identified with the union of the $A_z$, and call it $T'$.
-Then the free part $T^{\prime f}$ is the subset of paths that pass through a vertex $w \in \cG_p^0$ which is in a free orbit of the $S_{p+1}$ action.
+Then its free part $T^{\prime f}$ is the subset of paths that pass through a vertex $w \in \cG_p^0$ which is in a free orbit of the $S_{p+1}$ action.